ARMmbed/mbed-os/.github/pull_request_template.md

 ### Pull request type <!-- Required -->

 <!--
-    Please add only one X to one of the following types.
-Do not fill multiple types (split the pull request otherwise).
-    Please note this is not a GitHub task list, indenting the boxes or changing the format to add a '.' or '*' in front of them would change the meaning incorrectly.
+    Add an X to any of the following boxes that this PR functions as.
 -->
     [] Patch update (Bug fix / Target update / Docs update / Test update / Refactor)
     [] Feature update (New feature / Functionality change / New API)